turbot/tailpipe-plugin-aws/docs/sources/aws_cloudwatch_log_group.md

 ### Collect all logs from a log group

-Collect all logs from a specific CloudWatch Log Group.
+Collect all logs from a specific CloudWatch log group.

 ```hcl
 connection "aws" "default" {